 - Measured Resources – Measured resources are the most investable kind.
 Measured resources are found by using a geologist’s (ideally a third-party geologist’s) understanding of the mine and their own thoughtful analysis from their own samples.
 Measured resources can be measured with a very good degree of confidence as the sample selection is reasonable, and the assumptions are based on the actual samples obtained.
 When it comes to making an investment, measured resources are worth far, far more than inferred or indicated resources.

-What’s a Mining Company Worth?
+What’s A Mining Stock Worth?

 Mining stocks should be simple to value – they’re worth the present value of gold or silver (or other mineral) minus the mining cost necessary to bring it to the surface.